Tapad/sbt-docker-compose/README.md

     dockerComposeTest <instance id>

-**Note** The test pass is started using the (ScalaTest Test Runner) [http://www.scalatest.org/user_guide/using_the_runner] using the 'Scala' process that exist on you PATH.
+**Note:** The test pass is started using the [ScalaTest Test Runner] (http://www.scalatest.org/user_guide/using_the_runner) using the 'Scala' process that exists on your PATH.
 For this to work the version of ScalaTest being used must be aligned to the version 'Scala' that is installed.
 For example, if you are using ScalaTest 2.10.6 than Scala on the path must be 2.10.X.
 If this is not configured correctly you may see an issue with the Test Runner failing to load classes.